marcusolsson/grafana-hourly-heatmap-panel/README.md

 The [carpet-plot](https://github.com/petrslavotinek/grafana-carpetplot) panel plugin is one of the most used plugins for Grafana.
 Unfortunately, it's no longer being actively maintained.

 Grafana 7.0 introduced a new plugin architecture based on React.
 Instead of migrating the original plugin from Angular, this is completely rewritten from scratch, using inspiration from the original plugin.

-## Maintenance

-I maintain [several plugins](https://marcus.se.net/projects/) for Grafana.
-While my employer allows me to spend some time on developing plugins, most of the work happens on evenings and weekends.
-At the moment, I'm prioritizing fixing bugs and reviewing PRs over introducing new features.

-If you'd still like to propose a new feature, [create a new Discussion](https://github.com/marcusolsson/grafana-hourly-heatmap-panel/discussions/new?category=ideas).
-While I likely won't be able to work on features myself, I'd be happy to accept pull requests.
-If you'd like to contribute a feature, please let me know before you start working on it.

 ## Configuration